 Management shall report on the need for and condition of the capital assets.
-The report shall discuss community needs and priorities, deferred maintenance, funding issues, changes in technology and other factors considered relevant.
+The report shall discuss community needs and priorities, maintenance. deferred funding changes in technology and other factors considered relevant.
 Council shall ensure that the report is reasonable, complete and included in the budget.